-Operations Deviation from the Evaluation item Yes No Summary Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies and cause of deviation information, implementing a spokesperson system, or placing the proceeding of investor conferences on the Company website)?
-(III) Does the Company announce and submit an annual financial report to the competent authority within two months after the end of each fiscal year and announce and submit the financial reports for the first, second, and third quarters and the operations of each month to the competent authority before a specified deadline? collecting and disclosing the Company's sinformation; the information required to be disclosed by TWSE, such as "investors' conference are disclosed regularly or from time to time at the Company's website or the "Market Observation Posting System."
+Operations Deviation Evaluation item Yes No Summary from the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies and cause of deviation information, implementing a spokesperson system, or placing the proceeding of investor conferences on the Company website)?
+(III) Does the Company announce and submit an annual financial report to the competent authority within two months after the end of each fiscal year and announce and submit the financial reports for the first, second, and third quarters and the operations of each month to the competent authority before a specified deadline? collecting and disclosing the Company's information; the information required to be disclosed by TWSE, such as "investors' conference are disclosed regularly or from time to time at the Company's website or the "Market Observation Posting System."
 (III) The Company has announced and reported the annual and quarterly financial reports and monthly operating conditions within the time limit as required.
 No major VIII.
 Does the Company have other important information that facilitates the understanding of the operations of corporate governance (including but not limited to employee rights, employee care, investor relations, supplier relations, stakeholders' rights, directors' and supervisors' continuing education, the implementation of risk management policies and risk measurement standards, the implementation of client policies, and the Company' s purchase of directors and supervisors liability insurance)?
-V (I) Employee rights : All are developed and implemented in accordance with the Labor Standards Act and other relevant laws and regulations.
+(I) Employee rights: All are developed and implemented in accordance with the Labor Standards Act and other relevant laws and regulations.
 See [Five.
 Business Overview/V. Labor Relations/(I) The Company's various employee benefit measures, continuing education, training, retirement system, and implementation thereof, as well as labor-management agreements and various employee rights protection measures] herein.
-(II) Employee care : The employee benefits committee is established to provide care for employees.
+(II) Employee care: The employee benefits committee is established to provide care for employees.
 See [Five.
-Business Overview/V. Labor Relations/(I) The Company's various employee benefit measures, continuing education, training, retirement system, and implementation thereof, as well as labor-management agreements and various employee benefit measures, continuing education, training, retirement system, and implementation thereof, as well as labor-management agreements and various employee rights protection measures] herein.
-(III) Investor relations and stakeholders : The Company has established channels for communications with its stakeholders.
+Business Overview/V. Labor Relations/(I) The Company's various employee benefit measures, continuing education, training, retirement system, and implementation thereof, as well as labor-management agreements and various employee rights protection measures] herein.
+(III) Investor relations and stakeholders: The Company has established channels for communications with its stakeholders.
 See [Three.
 Corporate Governance Report/IV.
-Corporate Governance Report/IV.
 Corporate Governance/(VIII) Other significant information that helps better understand the operation of the Company's corporate governance/(7) Stakeholders].
-(IV) Supplier relations : The Company maintains deviation
+(IV) Supplier relations: The Company maintains deviation

 Operations Deviation from the Evaluation item Yes No Summary Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies and cause of deviation channels for good communications with suppliers and customers.
-(V) Continuing education of directors and independent directors : See the table below.
-(VI) The attendance of directors and independent directors at meetings of the board of directors : See [Three.
+(V) Continuing education of directors and independent directors: See the table below.
+(VI) The attendance of directors and independent directors at meetings of the board of directors: See [Three.
 Corporate Governance Report/IV.
 Corporate Governance/(I) Board of directors].
-(VII) Recusal of directors and independent directors from interest-related proposals : The Company's Rules of Procedure for Meetings of the Board of Directors apply; (VIII) Insurance against directors' and independent directors' liabilities : Yes.
+(VII) Recusal of directors and independent directors from interest-related proposals: The Company's Rules of Procedure for Meetings of the Board of Directors apply; (VIII) Insurance against directors' and independent directors' liabilities: Yes.
 (IX) The Company emphasizes the labor relations, cooperates on the government's environmental protection policies, and fulfills its social responsibilities.
-Taiv van S the results of the corporate governance evaluation tock Exchange Corporation, in the most recent year ave not vet improved.